 - Choose your language

-- Subtitles will begin when you start the video
+- Subtitles will show up as you resume the video.

 The TED App